Noel Streatfeild

-Mary Noel Streatfeild OBE /ˈnoʊəl ˈstrɛtfiːld/ (24 December 1895 – 11 September 1986) was an English author, best known for children's books including the "Shoes" books, which were not a series (though some books made references to others).
-Random House, the U.S. publisher of the 1936 novel Ballet Shoes (1936), published some of Streatfeild's subsequent children's books using the word "Shoes" in their titles, to capitalise on the popularity of Ballet Shoes; thus Circus Shoes (originally called The Circus Is Coming), Party Shoes (originally called Party Frock), Skating Shoes (originally called White Boots) and many more.
+Mary Noel Streatfeild /ˈnoʊəl ˈstrɛtfiːld/ (24 December 1895 – 11 September 1986) was an English author, best known for children's books including the "Shoes" books, which were not a series (though some books made references to others).
+Random House, the US publisher of the 1936 novel Ballet Shoes (1936), published some of Streatfeild's subsequent children's books using the word "Shoes" in their titles, to capitalise on the popularity of Ballet Shoes; thus Circus Shoes (originally called The Circus Is Coming), Party Shoes (originally called Party Frock), Skating Shoes (originally called White Boots) and many more.
 She won the third annual Carnegie Medal for The Circus Is Coming.

 Streatfeild also wrote 12 romance novels under the pen name Susan Scarlett.
 She was a member of the historic Streatfeild family.
 Several of her novels have been adapted for film or television.

-Biography
+Early life

 Mary Noel Streatfeild was born in Frant, Sussex, the second of five surviving children of William Champion Streatfeild, later the Bishop of Lewes, and Janet Mary Venn.
 Her life is described in three semi-autobiographical novels: A Vicarage Family, Away from the Vicarage and Beyond the Vicarage.
 Her elder sister Ruth Gervis illustrated Ballet Shoes.
 Noel was considered the "plain" sister in her family, but she shone in performances with her sisters for charity.
 Upon reaching adulthood she sought a career in theatre, and gained ten years of experience as an actress, working for the Charles Doran and Arthur Bourchier companies.
 Her familiarity with the stage was the basis for many of her popular books for children, which are often about children struggling with careers in the arts.